 Let us see what happens in an armed struggle, wherever it may be:

-1. There is a proliferation of arms and ammunition as is seen all over Africa, South Asia and the Middle East.
+- There is a proliferation of arms and ammunition as is seen all over Africa.

-2. Military training is given to anyone who is willing and to many who are not, conscripted forcibly for the cause.
+- Military training is given to anyone who is willing and to many who are not, conscripted forcibly for the cause.
 Witness the armies of ‘child soldiers’ in the various freedom struggles all over Africa.
+Training is given especially in the use of explosives and guerilla warfare.

-5. The freedom fighters (called terrorists, insurgents, rebels etc.) have a cause which has wide national and international support.
+- The freedom fighters (called terrorists, insurgents, rebels etc.) have a cause which has wide national and international support.
 This support is kept alive by their governments in exile as well as their ambassadors, informal and formal.
 Freedom is a powerful draw.
 It has the sanction of justice and ‘right’.
-So the money flows in.
-While the manufacturers of weapons who sell them equally readily to both sides have a significant stake in the prolonging of the conflict.
+So, the money flows in.

-6. The heavy handed ways that Governments in power use in their attempts to put down the freedom struggle actually always backfire and instead strengthen it.
+- The heavy-handed ways that Governments in power use in their attempts to put down the freedom struggle actually always backfire and instead strengthen it.
 The strategy of almost every government is to use methods that are horrific and draconian so that they will strike terror in the hearts of the rebels.
 That works as long as the psychology of the people works that way.
-But when you are faced with people who take pride in dying at the hands of an obviously superior enemy (most freedom struggles all over the world have thrived on this), it has the opposite effect.
+But when you are faced with people who take pride in dying at the hands of an obviously superior enemy, it has the opposite effect.

-Once the rebellion is successful there comes to the fore a new set of challenges for the erstwhile rebel leaders who now take off their battle fatigues and put on Armani suits to walk the corridors of power.
+Once the rebellion is successful there comes to the fore a new set of challenges, now for the erstwhile rebel leaders who now take off their battle fatigues and put on Armani suits to walk the corridors of power.
 In a word, ‘What do we do with our former comrades in arms?’
-Promises made now have to be fulfilled.
+Promises made now must be fulfilled.
 And people are short of patience.
-Also the tune has now changed – it is no longer acceptable to attack the ‘government’ because not the ‘government’ is us.
-People who have become used to the fact that to earn what an ordinary worker earns in a year, all you have to do is to point a gun at someone, don’t take kindly to the idea that it is no longer possible to earn a living quite so easily.
+Also, the tune has now changed – it is no longer acceptable to attack the ‘government’ because not the ‘government’ is us.
+People who have become used to the fact that to earn what an ordinary worker earns in a year, all that you have to do is to point a gun at someone, don’t take kindly to the idea that it is no longer possible to earn a living quite so easily.
 Getting an old soldier to head-load bricks is not an easy job for anyone.
+Crime starts to proliferate in the newly independent country.
+Add to this the fact that this new ‘criminal’ is not the ordinary thief but a highly trained, battle hardened mercenary soldier with extensive experience in the use of arms, explosives and tactics, with many willing, equally highly trained comrades all used to discipline and taking orders, you have a major problem on your hands.
+Many African countries are facing this challenge.

 Psychologically the boot never fits on the other foot.
 The newly independent government does not look good killing its own people in the name of controlling crime.
 Laws of capital punishment when abolished get votes but come back to haunt when all you can do to someone convicted of violent crime including murder is to give him a free holiday for a few weeks when he is caught.
 A jail run according to human rights rules is a holiday with free food for a soldier used to living off the land in the bush.

-The only country who dealt very successfully with the challenge of taming ex-soldiers and socializing them to civilian lives after decades of fighting an armed rebellion against the French and Americans is Vietnam.
+The only country, as far as I know, who dealt very successfully with the challenge of taming ex-soldiers and socializing them to civilian lives after decades of fighting an armed rebellion against the French and Americans is Vietnam.
 There is no crime in Vietnam that is worth speaking of and ex-soldiers have gone back to their rice fields and civilian occupations and have not turned to violent crime as a means of making a living.
 Perhaps it is the culture of the country and the discipline of communist rule that achieved this.
-However it bears looking at the experience of the Vietnamese people in detail to see how they managed to create a situation where not only is crime under control but there is also no visible hatred of Westerners even though the Vietnamese preserve the history of their freedom struggle with great pride.
-They have not forgotten what happened but they have not allowed its negativity to blight their lives today.
+However, it bears looking at the experience of the Vietnamese people in detail to see how they managed to create a situation where not only is crime under control but there is also no visible hatred of Westerners even though the Vietnamese preserve the history of their freedom struggle with great pride.
+They have not forgotten what happened, but they have not allowed its negativity to blight their lives today.